 Bringing value to Chicago's suburbs.

-Just west of Chicago’s downtown sits Oak Park, Ill., a historic locale with eclectic charm that is a hotspot for families and young professionals alike.
+Just west of Chicago’s downtown sits Oak Park, IL, a historic locale with eclectic charm that is a hotspot for families and young professionals alike.
 New developments are often met with trepidation as the locals take great pride in the neighborhood they have created.
 Any new project must bring value to the community, as well as match the aesthetic they've built throughout the years, to be accepted.

 A strict construction schedule.

-180,539 square feet, 4,479 lineal feet of precast product that were to be installed in only 76 days.
+Over 180,000 sq ft of precast product needed to be installed in only 76 days.

-Schedule was a critical component to the success of the project and was executed as-planned.
+Schedule was a critical component to the success of the project and was executed as planned.

 It is estimated 15-20% in overall project costs were saved when switching from CIP to precast.